ForestAdmin/documentation-user-guide/collections/customize-your-fields/README.md

 Other options are also available:

-* **Read only**: Enable if you don't want anyone modifying the data of this field
+* **Read only**: Enable if you don't want anyone to modify the data of this field.
-* **Filtering enabled**: Disable if you don't want anyone using a filter on this field
+* **Filtering enabled**: Disable if you don't want anyone to use a filter on this field.

 ## Edit settings